"From terra firma to terra plana –

 Note:

 Please note that reference 6 was left out in the published article.
 Therefore, in the original, references number 6 to 18 in the bibliography should read 7 to 19 (in the body of the article the numbers are correctly presented).
-Reference 6 is in "A Sense of Self " .
+Reference 6 is to the internet debate, "A Sense of Self ".
+This reference has disappeared from the internet but Ken Schaffner (the moderator) has published thie synopsis in a book (ref given at the end of this web page.
 Please also note that there is also a "lapse of concentration" error at the top of page 216 (first paragraph where "irritable" bowel disease should read "inflammatory" bowel disease.

 Things that I would (now) want to change: